sovware/directorist/readme.txt

 🔥 **[BuddyBoss Integration](https://directorist.com/product/directorist-buddyboss-integration/)** - It is used to integrate the giant Directorist with the popular BuddyBoss plugin.
 It combines all the functionalities needed to create a complete community based WordPress directory website using Directorist plugin and BuddyBoss platform.

+🔥 **[BuddyPress Integration](https://directorist.com/product/directorist-buddypress-integration/)** - Directorist - BuddyPress Integration is a premium extension which makes Direcorist and BuddyPress work as a single integrated app, allowing you to build a hybrid listings directory and social network together.

 🎉 **Themes:** Directorist Business Directory offers cost-effective premium [Themes](https://directorist.com/theme/) to extend the look & functionalities of your directory listing website.

+🔥 **[dLawyers](https://directorist.com/product/dlawyers/)** - dLawyers is a beautiful WordPress directory theme for legal, legal adviser companies, legal offices, court consultants, lawyers, counsel bureau, attorney agencies, and other law-related businesses.

 👉 **[Directoria](https://directorist.com/product/directoria/)** - Directoria is an astonishing directory and listing WordPress theme that is designed and developed to provide fastest page loading speed without knowing a single line of code.